supagraph/supagraph/README.md

 - ✅ - Handle `async` messages in the `sync` process to be awaited later (non-blocking `async` handling of sequential processes)
 - ✅ - Sync as a daemon or on a schedule
 - ✅ - Support for migrations, factory contracts and recovery scripts
+- ✅ - Support for cron based scheduling
 - ✅ - Easy to deploy anywhere with minimal configuration
 - ✅ - Efficient `graphql` -> `mongo` querying for cheap data storage and retrieval
 - ✅ - Immutable storage option to snapshot state at any block (immutable by default)